 How It is Performed?

 Although we will not outline the details of Dr. Shingo's system described in the book, most systems are generally the same.
 However we do recommend getting a copy of the master's book and reading it.
-Here we will share with you some insight relating to our ©REDUCE methodology which is simply a mnemonic used to help others remember some key steps in the system.
+Here we will share with you some insight relating to our REDUCE methodology which is simply a mnemonic used to help others remember some key steps in the SMED system.
+It is based on Dr. Shingo's brilliant work.

 Focusing on changeover and setup reduction can dramatically improve production time in an organization.
 Additionally it often results in lower operating costs, reduction of lot sizes, Improved response to demand placed on the organization and less inventory on all levels.